 Learn more about the Putney Open Door Fund.

-The Putney Open Door Fund is a non-profit foundation whose purpose is to provide support for young people seeking educational summer experiences they could not otherwise afford.
-Participation by diverse students improves group dynamics and learning opportunities for all involved.
+The Putney Open Door Fund is a non-profit foundation whose purpose is to provide support for young people seeking educational summer travel experiences they could not otherwise afford.
 The Fund’s Board of Directors is committed to making the immeasurable benefits of an experience like Putney available to all students, regardless of their economic status.

 The success of the Putney Open Door Fund depends on the generosity of its donors, most of whom are alumni or parents.
 One hundred percent of donations goes directly to funding future scholarship students.
 Your support is greatly appreciated!

 The Putney Open Door Fund generally limits eligibility to students who are U.S. residents, whose parents’ combined income is less than $40,000, and who have few assets.
 Full and partial scholarships are awarded each year.
-Please note that we receive many applications for tuition assistance, so allocation is competitive.
+Please note that because many applications are received, allocation is competitive.
+Most Putney Open Door Fund scholarships support students on community service and pre-college enrichment programs worldwide.

 HOW TO APPLY FOR A SCHOLARSHIP